avni-mahajan/JustByteIt/README.md

 - **Real-time Search:** Search for products and services in real-time, enhancing the user experience.
 - **Cart Management:** Users can manage their shopping cart and proceed to checkout with ease.
 - **Lazy Loading:** Optimized resource loading to improve application performance.
-- **Testing:** Full test coverage using Jest and React Testing Library to ensure quality.

 ## Setup